Whole Green Foods raises $2m to fight food waste - evokeAG.

 RELATED: Bee tracker measures real-time pollination, supercharging yield and profit

-Nick sees potential in bringing farmers up the value chain through smart partnerships or even joint ventures, so that they can turn surplus crops into ingredients and set up networks within the food industry.
+Nick also sees demand coming from farmers who can benefit from being brought up the value chain through smart partnerships or even joint ventures that turn surplus or low-grade crops into value-added ingredients.

 Nick Stamatiou